Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Baltimore Longitudinal Study of Aging

 The estimated effect of gender illustrates that females have higher heart rate \citep{antelmi2004influence,prabhavathi2014role} compared to males across all quantile levels after adjusting for age, BMI and distributional composition of daily PA.
 The lower heart rate in males compared to females can be attributed to size of the heart, which is typically smaller in females than males \citep{prabhavathi2014role} and thus need to beat faster to provide the same output.

 The estimated monotone map (under the constraint $h(0)=0$) between DL-HRR and daily composition of PA $\hat{h}(x)$ is found to be highly nonlinear and convex, illustrating a non-linear dependence of levels of heart rate on the corresponding levels of physical activity.
 The convex nature of the map points out to the accelerated increase in heart rate quantiles with an increase in the corresponding quantile levels of PA \citep{leary2002morning}.
-To additionally demonstrate the effect of daily life PA on DL-HRR, Supplementary Figure S4 shows the predicted heart rate quantile functions as a function of sequential deviations ($\delta=0,0.5,0.10,0.15$ for scaled PA in $[0,1]$) from the barycenter of the PA distribution ($\bar{q}_x(p)= \frac{1}{n}\sum_{i=1}^{n}Q_{iX}(p)$) while holding age (=65), gender (=female) and BMI (=25) fixed.
+To additionally demonstrate the effect of daily life PA on DL-HRR, Supplementary Figure S7 shows the predicted heart rate quantile functions as a function of sequential deviations ($\delta=0,0.5,0.10,0.15$ for scaled PA in $[0,1]$) from the barycenter of the PA distribution ($\bar{q}_x(p)= \frac{1}{n}\sum_{i=1}^{n}Q_{iX}(p)$) while holding age (=65), gender (=female) and BMI (=25) fixed.

 Decreasing distributional effect of age and non-monotone distributional effect of gender illustrate serious limitations of enforcing individual (non-decreasing) monotonicity in the model of \cite{yang2020random}.
 This clearly demonstrates that DORQF method is more flexible in requiring only joint monotonicity of the entire regression structure.
+In additional analysis, we tested for possible interaction between gender and age, and between gender and BMI.
+The p-values from the joint confidence band-based global test were $0.495$ and $0.06$ respectively, indicating no significant gender difference (at 5\% significance level) in the effect of aging and BMI on the heart rate distribution.

+We explore the fitted residuals from the DORQF model (14).
+The fitted residuals along with it's correlation surface are displayed in Figure \ref{fig:figres}.